sachiyology/Project_1/README.md

 ### You win
-once you increased your asset within 3 min.
+once the player increased the amount of coins in the pocket within 3 min.
 ### You loose
-once you decreased your asset within 3 min.
+once you decreased the amount of coins in the pocket within 3 min.